A quantum genetic algorithm with quantum crossover and mutation operations: An example of constructing the pseudo-randomizer

 We conducted another test: We generated ten circuits by calling \verb|gen_r_circ|() ten times without resetting MT, using the seed value $676767$.
 For each circuit, we performed the same process as above to obtain the serial bit string.
 We obtained ten serial bit strings in total and tested the concatenated string using STS.
 As samples input to STS, we used $25$ binary sequences with length $12000$.
-The concatenated string passed the tests except for Binary Matrix Rank Test and Spectral DFT Test.
+The concatenated string passed the tests except for the Binary Matrix Rank Test and the Spectral DFT Test.
 It was unexpected that it did not pass the spectral DFT test.
 It requires a further investigation to reveal the reason of this phenomenon.

 The results of the first and the second tests are summarized in Table\ \ref{ttest}.
-In summary for this appendix, we found that a pseudo-randomizer circuit whose outputs possess enough randomness can be generated by the function \verb|gen_r_circ|() for the use in our algorithm.
+In summary for this appendix, we found that a pseudo-randomizer circuit whose outputs possess enough randomness for the use in evolutionary computing can be generated by the function \verb|gen_r_circ|().
 It is hoped that the function will be improved so as to achieve better randomness for the sake of general use.